marcelogil/el_tooltip/README.md

 ## Why el_tooltip?

 - 📦 Add widget elements to your tooltip
-- ↔️ Chose the prefered position for the tooltip to appear relative to the button
+- ↔️ Chose the preferred position for the tooltip to appear relative to the button
 - ↩️ The position changes automagically if the desired one doesn't fit the screen
 - ✅ No external dependencies
 - ❤️ Customizable layout